Search FAQs

 SL1 4PY

-To be able to acknowledge your contributions appropriately, we would be grateful if you include a cover note with your cheque detailing your name, address (as well as the details of your group/organisation if applicable) and how the money was raised.
+So we can acknowledge your contributions appropriately, we would be grateful if you include a cover note with your cheque detailing your name, address (as well as the details of your group/organisation if applicable) and how the money was raised.

 Please visit Shop for Life – our online gift donation service.

 It is very hard to give the general cost of a well, as the costs of specific items vary from country to country.
-But every community also has its own needs – they may need an entirely different kind of solution and training, which could mean different costs.
+But every community also has its own requirements – they may need an entirely different kind of solution and training, which could mean different costs.

 Because the communities we work with are often in very remote areas, any visit would also require detailed planning and use valuable staff time and resources.
 Out of respect for the communities, we do not encourage self-funded trips to our projects either.